+PSO 1: Gain and understand biochemical and molecular processes that occur in and between cells to expand understanding of biology

+PSO2: Be knowledgeable in proper procedures and regulations in handling and disposal of chemicals.

-- PSO 1: Gain and understand biochemical and molecular processes - PSO2: Communicate scientific information effectively, relating to microbes and their role in ecosystem and health - PSO3: Acquire, articulate, retain and demonstrate laboratory safety skills - PSO4: Demonstrate applications of biochemical and biological sciences - PSO5: Apply appropriate tools and techniques in biotechnological manipulation - PSO6: Understand the responsibilities of biotechnological practices
+PSO3: Communicate scientific information effectively, especially relating to microbes and their role in ecosystem and health related issues.

+PSO4: Acquire, articulate, retain and demonstrate laboratory safety skills applicable to microbiological research or clinical methods.

+PSO5: Demonstrate effectively the applications of biochemical and biological sciences

+PSO6: Decide and apply appropriate tools and techniques in biotechnological manipulation.

+POS7: Justify societal, health, safety and legal issues and understand his or her responsibilities in biotechnological practices.